LuukBoot/Rigging-appp/README.md

-# Rigging-appp
 # Rigging app
 ## Project Description
-This app checks the rigging and the crane according to the DNV standerds.
+This app checks the rigging and the crane according to the DNV standards.
 According to the DNV standerd the skew load factor is a standerd value.
-With the help of a python script it is possible to calculated this more in detail.
-After the calculations are done, with the help of the viktor program a automatic word document will be generated.
+With the help of a python script it is possible to calculate this more in detail.
+After the calculations are done, with the help of the viktor program an automatic word document will be generated.
+The skew load factor is explained in the skewload.md document

-First the rigging checks were made in a excel sheet, with the help of this app it will be more easly friendly.
+First the rigging checks were made in an excel sheet, with the help of this app it will be more user friendly.

 ## How to install and run the project